sbomify/github-action/README.md

 You can use this action for just uploading SBOMs, or you can use the generation feature based on a language specific lock file, in which case the tool will use an opinionated approach to author an SBOM for you.

+The tool will use:
+* JSON as the file format
+* The latest version of CycloneDX as the SBOM format supported by the library

 ## Inputs

 ### `token`